cschulzsuper/multitenancy-monolith/README.md

   * /54 Implemented resource endpoints to manage `account-registration` and `authentication-registration`.
 Also renamed the `administration` domain to `extension`. https://github.com/cschulzsuper/multitenancy-monolith/commit/645dc09ae8da8ea64ac6ac1a25239e397eb52d84

 ## Back in action
   * /55 Fixes to produce a testable state.
 Refactored `Repository` to be able to trigger `ticker-bookmark` events.
 Evaluation of `ticker-bookmark` events in `ticker` integration tests.
-Changed and fixed JSON serialization of `IDictionary<string, object>` when serialized in asynchronous context.
+Changed and fixed JSON serialization of `IDictionary<string, object>` when serialized in asynchronous context. https://github.com/cschulzsuper/multitenancy-monolith/commit/6baa877e7ae3f30a28919dbbd7b047f85d4a9439
+  * /56 Added `confirm` endpoint, logic and related tests to unmark `ticker-bookmark`.
+Changed event handler project name from `Events` to `Subscriptions`.

 # Backlog